dragon-fire-fly/venom/README.md

 <!-- Briefly explain the project here -->

 ### Existing Features
-1. Navigation bar
+1. Navigation bar which adapts to mobile devices
 2. Ability to select between vertebrates and invertebrate sections
 3. Individual pages for different types of animals
 4. Footer with social media links
-5. Contact page
+5. Contact page with validation and a confirmation page

 ### Features Left to Implement
 1. What is venom?
 What is the difference between venoms and poisons?